consulo/consulo-dev.github.io/docs/basics/persisting_state_of_components.md

 ### Implementing the State Class

-The implementation of `PersistentStateComponent` works by serializing public fields, [annotated](upsource:///platform/util/src/com/intellij/util/xmlb/annotations) private fields (see also [Customizing the XML format of persisted values](#customizing-the-xml-format-of-persisted-values)), and bean properties into an XML format.
+The implementation of `PersistentStateComponent` works by serializing public fields, annotated ([`consulo.util.xml.serializer.annotation`](https://github.com/consulo/consulo/blob/master/modules/base/util/util-xml-serializer/src/main/java/consulo/util/xml/serializer/annotation)) private fields (see also [Customizing the XML format of persisted values](#customizing-the-xml-format-of-persisted-values)), and bean properties into an XML format.

-To exclude a public field or bean property from serialization, annotate the field or getter with `@com.intellij.util.xmlb.annotations.Transient`.
+To exclude a public field or bean property from serialization, annotate the field or getter with `@consulo.util.xml.serializer.annotation.Transient`.

 Note that the state class must have a default constructor.
 It should return the component's default state: the one used if there is nothing persisted in the XML files yet.